-DO NOT REMOVE THE ANTI-SYPHON VALVE FROM THE SYSTEM.
-SHOULD THE VALVE BECOME CLOGGED, CLEAN AND RE-INSTALL OR REPLACE.
-A fuel filter is installed in the transom area of the boat.
-The filter is the water separator type and has a sediment bowl that should be checked for water frequently to assure an adequate supply of clean, dry fuel to the engine.
-It is recommended that the filter be inspected periodically and the element changed as needed.
+Twin engine 2470 Center Consoles use both fuel withdrawal lines, one for each engine.
+A fuel filter for each engine is installed in the transom area of the boat.
+The filters are the water separator type and have a sediment bowl that should be checked for water frequently to assure an adequate supply of clean, dry fuel to the engines.
+It is recommended that the filters be inspected periodically and the element changed as needed.